Hassan-AlHajri/blending-images/README.md

 For this project, I was interestested in blending two images in slow motion.

 # 3. File Descriptions
-There is one .py file available that contains the code.
+There is one notebook file available that contains the code.

 # 4. Licensing & Acknowledgement
 Feel free to use the code here as you like.